JS - Promises Basics

 Case 2: Error Occurs (Handled by .catch())

-If an error occurs at any stage of a promise chain, .catch()
+If an error occurs at any stage of a promise chain, the first .catch()

 with the next .then()